Copyright 2020 Karlsruhe Institute of Technology

 )

-The optional parameters of this example blueprint specify a custom URL prefix, a
+the plugin, the optional parameters of this example blueprint specify a custom URL

-folder for HTML templates and a folder for static files, respectively.
-The template
+templates and a folder for static files, respectively.

 Note that since API endpoints are handled a bit differently in the application, the

-existing API blueprint (using ``api`` as name and ``/api`` as URL prefix) should be
+existing API blueprint, which uses ``api`` as name and ``/api`` as URL prefix,

-used for custom API endpoints.
-An example on how to use it may look like the
+should be preferred for custom API endpoints.
+An example on how to use it may look

 .. code-block:: python3